The following article contains content that may be upsetting to some, especially victims of abuse or sex trafficking.

 Today more than ever, our culture is interested in where materials are sourced, and for good reason!
 Does the meat you’re eating include hormones that will have adverse effects on us?
 Does the coffee you’re drinking come from companies that pay unfair wages to workers?
 And what services and products can we support that actually put funds toward making the world a better place?

-As we do our Christmas shopping, many of us are inspired by companies whose products support great causes.
+Many of us are inspired by companies whose products support great causes.
 One of my favorites is Purpose Jewelry, which sells beautiful items made by women who have escaped the devastating world of sex-trafficking in places like India.